dword-design/vue-mermaid-string/README.md

 <!-- LICENSE/ -->
 ## Contribute

 Are you missing something or want to contribute?
-Feel free to file an [issue](https://github.com/dword-design/vue-mermaid-string/issues) or [pull request](https://github.com/dword-design/vue-mermaid-string/pulls)! ⚙️
+Feel free to file an [issue](https://github.com/dword-design/vue-mermaid-string/issues) or a [pull request](https://github.com/dword-design/vue-mermaid-string/pulls)! ⚙️

 ## Support